kh0wel/ydf/README.md

 - ⚡ **Performance**:

-    A structure was implemented that allows algorithms to be used to evaluate and determine if one or more resources are needed.
+    Algorithms to evaluate and determine whether one or more resources are needed.

 - 🧱 **Scalability**:

-    Implemented the possibility of using different versions of [biscuit.js](https://biscuitjs.com).
+    Possibility of using different versions of [biscuit.js](https://biscuitjs.com).

 - 🚀 **Compatibility**:

-    You can use [Bun](https://bun.sh) or [Node](https://nodejs.org).
+    Possibility of using of [Bun](https://bun.sh) or [Node](https://nodejs.org).

+- 💪🏻 **Productivity**:

+    Recursive resource load.

 ## Installation